Credit Cards Cash Back Credit Cards

 Credit card rewards that expire typically require you to stay active by making regular purchases or completing certain redemptions to keep your rewards from expiring.

-To choose the best cash back credit cards for you, analyze your annual spending habits and discover whether you’re spending the most on gas, groceries, or another category altogether.
-Consider your total spending when deciding whether or not you can offset an annual fee.
-And decide how you’ll want to use your rewards to meet your goals.
+When choosing a double-duty card for gas and groceries, analyze your annual spending habits and discover whether you’re spending the most on gas, groceries, or another category altogether.
+Consider your total spending when deciding whether or not you can offset an annual fee and decide how you’ll want to use your rewards to meet your goals.

 Cash Back at U.S. Supermarkets